How Big Is An Acre Really?

-Nowadays, most of us don’t have any idea how much land a yoke of oxen can plow, and indeed, today the measurement is a little bit more accurate!
+Nowadays, most people have no idea how much land a yoke of oxen can plow, and in addition, today the measurement is a little bit more accurate!
 The official measurement of an acre is 43,560 square feet.

 So, exactly how big is an acre?

 - 4,045 square meters

 - 0015625 square miles

 For the average person, a pretty easy way to understand an acre is that it is about the equivalent of three-quarters of a full-length football field or 16 tennis courts laid out in a four-by-four square.

 When looking at large tracts of land, though, it can still be difficult to determine a single acre within tens or hundreds of square miles of land.
 To give you an idea of what that means with real property, here are a few examples:

 The top residence of Kenya’s president rests on 740 acres of land.
 FYI, and strictly not for comparison, The White House in Washington, DC covers 8 acres.

 The Two Rivers Mall and Garden City